 This module aims to develop students’ knowledge and skills in arts festival and event management.
 The module will focus on discussing the intricacies of fulfilling the key performance indicators of performing arts festivals and events.
 In particular, the students will learn how to formulate creative strategies to tackle the complex demands of conceptualising, programming, logistics planning, human resource management and risk management.
 They will also gain insights into the latest management practices in the local as well as the international industries.

 Partnership Engagement & Volunteer Development (4 Credit Units)

 This module provides students with an overview of the fundamentals of stakeholder partnerships, sponsorship and a Volunteer Management Framework in the context of the arts and heritage sectors.
 Students will gain an understanding of issues related to engaging stakeholders, fund-raising and sponsorship development and the role of volunteer management framework in managing issues such as volunteers' recruitment, job-match, motivation and recognition.

 Research in Audience Development (4 Credit Units)

 This module introduces students to the process of developing qualitative and quantitative research skills in the arts industry, particularly in arts audience development.
-Through lessons and tutorials, students will learn and understand roles of art professionals, researchers and cultural policy makers, both in visual and performing arts organisations.
-Students will also develop a general understanding of research development and statistics interpretation.
+Through lessons and tutorials, students will learn and understand the roles of art professionals, researchers and cultural policy makers, both in visual and performing arts organisations.
+Students will also develop a general understanding of research development and statistical interpretation.

 Stage & Exhibition Management (4 Credit Units)